José Luis Cruz Cruz: Political career

 Cruz began his political career in 2006 when he became President of the Municipal Committee of the Popular Democratic Party (PPD).
 In 2007, he was nominated by his party to run for mayor and succeeded at the 2008 general election.
 Cruz was sworn in on January 12, 2009.

 Cruz was reelected in 2012, increasing his previous margin of victory by 10%.

 In 2016, he was reelected for a third term.
 Cruz received 63% of the vote, decreasing his previous margin of victory by 4%.

 In 2020, Cruz defeated Senator Eric Correa Rivera and received a fourth term.
 He won this time by only 9%, receiving 49% of the vote.

-On June 16, 2022, resigns as mayor of Trujullo Alto after 14 years in office.
+On June 16, 2022, they resigned as mayor of Trujillo Alto after 14 years in office.
 The resignation comes after pleaded guilty to engaging in bribery scheme when the mayor received at least $10,000 in kickback payments.
 For several weeks in which the municipal legislature Trujillo Alto tried to meet with the mayor to demand answers about the allegations of corruption against him.